Testing the cosmological Euler equation: viscosity, equivalence principle, and gravity beyond general relativity: Conclusion

 Notably, we identified an observable $C_{\rm vis,0}$ that encodes the present-day viscosity and can be measured using a model-independent approach.
 Performing a Fisher forecast for Stage-IV surveys, we found that this parameter can be tightly constrained for all three surveys considered here—DESI, Euclid, and SKA2—with a precision of order $\mathcal{O}(10^{-6})$ or better under the baseline bias configuration, thanks to the scale-dependence of the perturbation growth induced by viscosity (boosted by $\lambda^{-2}$ in the power spectra) and the Doppler effect encoded in the relativistic corrections (at $\mathcal{O}(\lambda^{-1})$ and $\mathcal{O}(\lambda^{0})$ in the power spectra).
 This constraint can be further tightened if the two tracer populations show a larger bias difference.
 We note, however, that the bulk and shear components of viscosity cannot be disentangled within our model-independent framework.

 Looking ahead, the main conclusion of this paper points in two directions.
 First, the weak equivalence principle can still be tested using the null test on $\tilde{E}_{P,z}$ in the presence of dark matter viscosity, unless the \textit{true} EP violation occurs only at the $10^{-6}$ level.
 In that latter case, one cannot disentangle EP violation from the effects of viscosity.
 Secondly, viscosity itself can be regarded as a promising quantity that can be robustly measured with the forthcoming Stage-IV surveys.
 Once real data become available, one can place constraints on it through an MCMC analysis.
+It should be noted that the Fisher formalism is exact only if the likelihood is Gaussian and the observables depend linearly on all parameters.
+In practice, nonlinearities in the model mean the Fisher matrix provides only a local estimate of the covariance around the fiducial model.
+The true posteriors may have non-Gaussian tails or more complex features; thus, our Fisher forecast should be interpreted as a lower bound on the expected uncertainties from real data, representing the best-case statistical constraining power.
 We leave these investigations for future work.

 {\bf Acknowledgments }